Skip to main content

 Reps: Two sets of four, twice a week

 Stand tall with one foot in front and one foot behind about 2 feet apart like you are about to dip into a squat.
-Crouch by bending your knees then jump as high as you can using your arms to throw yourself in an upward motion.
+Crouch by bending your knees and then jump as high as you can using your arms to throw yourself in an upward motion.
 Land with both feet together.
 This works on explosive power recruiting fast-twitch fibers to help your top-end running speed.

-social distancing running stairs
+Social distancing running stairs

 Equipment: None